YouTransactor-SAS/mPOS-SDK-Android/README.md

 	* The different ConnectionManagerType values are :
 	*  enum ConnectionManagerType {
 	*    BT, // uCube model
-	*    BLE_4_1, // uCube Touch model & phone with bluetooth v4.1
-	*    BLE // uCube Touch model & phone with bluetooth v4.2+
+	*    BLE // YT-Touch model
 	*  }
 	*
 	* This is the IConnectionManager interface definition :